How to Train & Disciplin Your Bunny

 A stronger deterrent can be to keep a water mister to hand and when you catch your bunny being naughty, spray a mist of cold water over them.
 Never squirt or spray water directly at them.

-water mister Water mister
+water mister button Water mister

 How should I discipline my rabbit for peeing on my carpet?